Geography 353 Cartography and Visualization

 - Animation with Flash, Python, Java

-- Example: Mapping Walmarts with
+- Example: Mapping Walmarts

 - Dynamic phenomena (changes, moves over time) matched to dynamic presentation (animation)